-The Company is focusing on Romania as the impetus for growth over the next three years.
+The Company is focusing on Romania as the impetus for growth over the next several years.
 The Moftinu gas development project is a near-term project that is expected to begin producing from the gas discovery wells Moftinu-1001 and Moftinu-1000 in early 2018.
-The Company signed an EPCC contract on May 9, 2017 and will imminently commence construction of a gas plant with 15 MMcf/d of operational capacity.
-Construction will commence imminently with expected first gas production in the first quarter of 2018.
+The Company signed an EPCC contract on May 9, 2017 and has commenced construction of a gas plant with 15 MMcf/d of operational capacity with expected first gas production in the first quarter of 2018.